bitcoin/bitcoin/doc/README.md

 ---------------------
 Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).
+To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.

-### Unix

-Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
-- `bin/bitcoind` (headless)

-### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.

-### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Please refer to [https://bitcoin.org/en/full-node](https://bitcoin.org/en/full-node) for instructions.

 ### Need Help?